akash2013/Fkeysonly/README.md

   - Worn Equipment
 - Optional: only block tabs **while in combat** (attacking or being attacked by NPCs).
 - Supports **all layouts**: Resizable-Modern, Resizable-Classic, Fixed-Classic.
-- Clean and lightweight plugin, ideal for PvM training and minimizing misclicks.
+- Clean and lightweight plugin,

 ## Configuration